Grand Staircase of the Titanic: Honour and Glory crowning Time clock

-Among the several differences between Percier and Fontaine's original design and Titanic (and Olympic) reinterpretation is that in the latter the two female figures were completely dressed, as opposed to the French ones, whose bodies' upper halves are shown almost entirely nude.
+Among the several differences between Percier and Fontaine's original design and Olympic reinterpretation is that in the latter the two female figures were completely dressed, as opposed to the French ones, whose bodies' upper halves are shown almost entirely nude.
 The laurel wreath appeared on the floor in the Titanic's clock, whereas in the Napoleon's one the goddess Victory was holding it in her left hand.
 Likewise, many Greco-Roman military, warfare and victory symbology used in the original version to glorify Napoleon as the new "Roman" emperor, was not depicted in the British twin clocks.

 According to the book, Titanic Voices: Memories from the Fateful Voyage:

 Charles Wilson, who carved the central portion of the "Honour and Glory Crowning Time", remembered that when the Titanic finally set sail from Belfast there had not been time to set a clock into the ornate carved panel over her First-Class Staircase, and a mirror had to be substituted until the clock arrived.

 The ocean liner arrived from Belfast in Southampton at midnight, 3 April 1912.
 Therefore, the timepiece must have been installed sometime during the week before her maiden voyage on 10 April 1912.

 The clock became popular due to its prominent portrayal in the 1997 blockbuster Titanic.
 After that, replicas can be seen in museums devoted to the ill-fated vessel, temporary exhibitions or marketed in different sizes and materials.

 Aft grand staircase

-There was a second grand staircase located further aft in the ship, between the third and fourth funnels.
+There was a second grand staircase located further aft in the ships, between the third and fourth funnels.
 Although it was in the same style with a dome at the center, it was of much smaller proportions and only installed between A, B, and C Decks.
 A simple clock graced the main landing in contrast to the ornate Honour and Glory Crowning Time clock in the forward Staircase.
 One could access the Smoking Room from the A-Deck landing, as well as the lounge forward of the landing via a companionway.

-A reception area for patrons of the À La Carte Restaurant and Café Parisien decorated in white-painted Georgian paneling occupied the whole of the B-Deck foyer off the aft staircase.
+A reception area for patrons of the À La Carte Restaurant and Café Parisien, which existed on both Olympic and Titanic, was decorated in white-painted Georgian paneling occupied the whole of the B-Deck foyer off the aft staircase.
 There were comfortable carpeted seating areas with rattan-woven chairs, sofas, and tables.
-This was also an innovation compared to the Olympic, whose B-Deck aft foyer was much smaller because of additional cabins and storage rooms.
-There was no reception area on the Olympic until the 1913 refit, which expanded the restaurant and added a reception area in emulation of Titanic.

-On Titanic two additional en-suite staterooms were installed off of the A-Deck aft staircase, decreasing the size of the surrounding foyer in comparison to Olympic.